q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

             i+=1
 ```

-Main idea behind the backpropagation on Pooling Layer is:-
+The main idea behind the backpropagation on Pooling Layer is:-
-* If pooling is `Max` then error is passed through index of largest value on chunk.
+* If pooling is `Max` then an error is passed through an index of the largest value on the chunk.
-* If pooling is `Min`then error is passed through index of smallest value on chunk.
+* If pooling is `Min`then error is passed through an index of the smallest value on the chunk.
-* If pooling is `average` then error is passed through entire indices on chunk
+* If pooling is `average` then an error is passed through entire indices on a chunk

-Since the output shape and input shape's number of channel remains same, we loop through each channel and get the delta for each channel.
+Since the output shape and input shape's number of the channel remain the same, we loop through each channel and get the delta for each channel.
 So we are not adding the delta term.

 <b>Lets test our pooling class:</b>